Veetaha/ts-not-nil/README.md

 Both of the exported functions help you to catch bugs at compile time.
 They explicitly prohibit calling them with `T` that is known to be neither `null` nor `undefined` at compile time.
-This is quite a hack with type system, that may generate a long error report, but as long as you see which line it points to and see `assertNotNil(val)` or `unwrapNotNil(val)` invocation you should rethink whether this assertion is really needed (because the type system already ensures that val is not `null` or `undefined`).
+This is quite a hack with the type system, that may generate a long error report, but as long as you see which line it points to and see `assertNotNil(val)` or `unwrapNotNil(val)` invocation you should rethink whether this assertion is really needed (because the type system already ensures that val is not `null` or `undefined`).